 Was the matter was created during the deliberative process of an agency, Minister, or the government's functions?

-22. I am satisfied the information was created during the deliberative processes of the Agency, being its internal quality review and service improvements purposes.
+21. I am satisfied the documents were created during the deliberative processes of the Agency, being its internal quality review and service improvements purposes.

 Would disclosure of the information be contrary to the public interest?